awslabs/bike-kem/README.md

 It was developed and is maintained by Nir Drucker, Shay Gueron, and Dusan Kostic, (drucker.nir@gmail.com, shay.gueron@gmail.com, dkostic@protonmail.com).

+This BIKE repository branch holds an implementation of BIKE that includes security levels Level-1, Level-3, and Level-5.

+The main addition to the code complexity due to the Level-5 implementation is attributed to the (larger) Level-5 parameters.
+Accommodating the implementation to support these parameters requires a slightly modified (and less efficient) implementation of the polynomial inversion functions.

+To avoid increased code complexity in the master branch the Level-5 implementation is added in a separate branch.

 BIKE is a submission to the
 [Post-Quantum Cryptography Standardization project](http://csrc.nist.gov/projects/post-quantum-cryptography).